(she, her, hers)

 Undergraduate courses taught

-Interpersonal Communication, Foundations of Health Communication, Health Literacy, Relational Communication, Nonverbal Communication, Group Discussion and Leadership, Family Communication, and the latest and greatest, The Dark Side of Family Communication.
-Classes I Teach in Summer Sessions: Relational Com, Group Discussion & Leadership, Family Com, and sometimes Interpersonal Com.
+Interpersonal Communication, Foundations of Health Communication, Health Literacy, Relational Communication, Nonverbal Communication, Group Discussion and Leadership, Family Communication, The Dark Side of Family Communication, and the latest and greatest, Nonverbal Deception Detection.
+Classes I teach in Summer Sessions: Relational Com, Dark Side of Family Com, Family Com, and sometimes Interpersonal Com.